Amos-Augo/SQL-Customer-Sales-Database/README.md

 ---

 ## Overview
-This project contains an SQL script for creating and managing a simple customer sales database.
 The database consists of **three tables**:
 - `customer_info` – Stores customer details
 - `products` – Stores product details linked to customers